-&lt;sup>47 A useful review of the controversy surrounding recent attempts to reintroduce full ordination to Theravāda countries is found in Hiroko Kawanami, "The Bhikkunī Ordination Debate: Global Aspirations, Local Concerns, with Special Emphasis on the Views of the Monastic Community in Burma," Buddhist Studies Review 24, no. 2 (1997): 226-44.
+47 There have been some recent attempts to reintroduce full ordination for women from China, but these have met with little success, and the apparently growing number of female renouncers have had to settle for a state of lay-renunciation and little acceptance or support from the Buddhist community.
+A useful review of the controversy surrounding recent attempts to reintroduce full ordination to Theravāda countries is found in Hiroko Kawanami, "The Bhikkunī Ordination Debate: Global Aspirations, Local Concerns, with special emphasis on the views of the monastic community in Burma," Buddhist Studies Review 24, no. 2 (1997): 226-244.

-&lt;sup>48 Among Thai, Burmese, and Shan Buddhists the idea prevails that the gates of hell are closed for a woman when her son becomes a novice monk: Ven.
-S. Pannyavamsa, "Recital of Tham Vessantara-jātaka: A Social-Cultural Phenomenon in Kentung, Eastern Shan State, Myanmar," in Papers from the Shan Buddhism and Culture Conference (London: School of Oriental and African Studies, University of London, 2007), 6.
+48 Among Thai, Burmese, and Shan Buddhists the idea prevails that the gates of hell are closed for a woman when her son becomes a novice monk: Ven.
+S. Pannyavamsa, "Recital of Tham Vessantara-jātaka: a social-cultural phenomenon in Kentung, Eastern Shan State, Myanmar," in Papers from the Shan Buddhism and Culture Conference (School of Oriental and African Studies, University of London, December 2007), 6.
 The tradition of temporary ordination allows all sons to make this gift to their mothers, without a permanent renunciation.